 Rosseti Urals Region (legally named as ОАО Interregional Distribution Grid Company of Urals) is a Russian grid operator, liable for electricity transmission via 0.4-220 kV power lines and connection of consumers to the networks in the Sverdlovsk, Chelyabinsk and Perm regions.

 In the course of the reforms of the Russian energy sector, OAO IDGC of Urals and Volga was set up and domiciled in Yekaterinburg on 28 February 2005, based on the resolution of the sole founder (Decree of OAO RAO UES of Russia dated as of 24 February 2005).

 The first configuration of the Company included 15 regional joint-stock grid companies embracing a wide service area from the Volga River to the Northern Urals.

 As the reform process went on, the second configuration of the Company was designed to comprise the grid infrastructure of the Sverdlovsk, Chelyabinsk, Kurgan and Perm regions as well as grid networks of Yekaterinburg.

 Functional response profile changed, OAO IDGC of Urals and Volga was renamed into OAO IDGC of Urals on 14 August 2007.

-The reform of regional grids has come to an end in April 2008.
-Since May 01, 2008 IDGC of Urals operates as a united network operator in 3 regions:
+The reform process of the regional grids was finalized in April 2008.
+Since 01 May 2008, OAO IDGC of Urals operates as a united company.

 Our strategiс aim is to consolidate municipal grids with our grids to create a united network area in our service area.